TheAenema/Godot-Six-Way-Volumetric-Shader/ReadMe.md

 ## 📜 License

-**Creative Commons (CC BY-NC-ND 4.0)**
+**Creative Commons Attribution 4.0 (CC BY 4.0)**
-You can use it freely for personal and educational projects.
-Attribution is required, commercial use is not allowed and derivatives must not be redistributed.
+You are free to use this shader for any purpose, including personal, educational, and commercial projects.
+Attribution is required, and you must give appropriate credit to the original creator.
+You may adapt and redistribute the shader freely under the same license terms.

 ---